awsdocs/amazon-eventbridge-user-guide/doc_source/example_eventbridge_PutRule_section.md

 #### [ C\+\+ ]

 **SDK for C\+\+**
- To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/cpp/example_code/eventbridge#code-examples)\.
+ There's more on GitHub\.
+Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/cpp/example_code/eventbridge#code-examples)\.
 Include the required files\.

 ```